What Are Those Bugs in Your Basement?

 Crickets become active at night - Which pests become more active at night?

-Aah, crickets.
-The universal song of summer.
-Why would anyone hate that?
-Well, crickets may sound pleasant when they’re outside, but when they’re in your walls they sound less than pleasant.
-Crickets are loud, and they love to start chirping right around the time you’d want to go to sleep.
+The reason why crickets are most active at night is because it offers them favorable conditions for feeding, temperature regulation, and mating while minimizing their exposure to daytime predators.
+With that said, crickets may sound pleasant when they’re outside, but when they’re inside your walls they sound less than pleasant.
+Crickets are loud, and they love to start chirping right around the time you want to go to sleep, which can get very annoying.
+They simply do not belong inside your home!

 Mosquitoes tend to become more active at night - Which pests become more active at night?